mspnp/performance-optimization/SynchronousIO/ReadMe.md

 ```
 These methods demonstrate the synchronous, task-based asynchronous, and wrapped async techniques for fetching data.
 The methods return hard-coded values, but simulate the delay expected when retrieving information from a remote data store.

 WebRole is a Web API project.
-It includes three controllers:
+It includes five controllers:
 * `AsyncController`
+* `AsyncUploadController`
 * `SyncController`
+* `SyncUploadController`
 * `WrappedSyncController`

-These three WebAPI controllers call the corresponding methods of the `UserProfileServiceProxy` class.
+The AsyncController, SyncController, and WrappedSyncController WebAPI controllers call the corresponding methods of the `FakeUserProfileService` class.

+The AsyncUploadController and SyncUploadController WebAPI controllers call corresponding methods in the Azure Blob storage sdk to upload the "FileToUpload.txt" file to Blob storage.
+The CreateFileToUpload project is a console app that can be used to generate a file named "FileToUpload.txt" that is 10 MB in size.

 ## Deploying to Azure
 Right-click the AzureCloudService project and then click *Publish* to deploy the project to Azure.